 "I applied to Woodford County because of its reputation and teaching standards, and I was not disappointed.
 It is an environment where you are open to many different opportunities, where you are intellectually stimulated and encouraged to do your best.
 But it is certainly not all work and no play.
 Activities such as House Drama and the Christmas Pantomime offer the perfect occasion for unleashing your creativity and imagination.
 Woodford County offers a well rounded setting.
 I would not have applied anywhere else and do not have any regrets coming her

-Prasanthi - Year 13, 2011.
-Studied: Biology, Chemistry, Maths and Physics and achieved A*AAA.
+Prasanthi - Studied: Biology, Chemistry, Maths and Physics and achieved A*AAA.
 She was also awarded an A* for her dissertation for the Extended Project Qualification.
-She is currently studying Medicine at Imperial .
+She went on to study Medicine at Imperial .

 "Attending the Sixth Form at WCHS was a very easy decision for me because I knew that after five years at this brilliant school, I still wanted more of the academically stimulating and rewarding environment that Woodford has to offer.
 In retrospect, I am glad I made that decision because my two years at Sixth Form were extremely enjoyable; allowing me to have numerous extra-curricular opportunities and responsibilities, whilst my personal wellbeing was looked after by the excellent personal tutorial system.
 I found the teachers to be very helpful across my subjects, and it was clear that they genuinely wanted me to do well and succeed; providing me with necessary resources to help with my examinations, whilst also being determined to help me with any problems I had.
 Even though I did spend five years in the lower school, Sixth Form was an excitingly different experience, offering more chance for independent study and greater freedoms, whilst still allowing girls to feel a part of the Woodford community.